aziaziazi/ts-exercices/README.md

-# Exercices around Array and Object in TS
+# Exercices about Array and Object in TS

 ## Install